nolanlawson/css-talk-2022/markdown.md

 class: fill-custom

-<example-1 animate="true" strategy="instant"></example-1>
+<example-1 animate="true"></example-1>

 ???

 As you can see, this has a big impact of the efficiency of our algorithm.
-Rather than checking all nodes, we can find the two `foo` nodes in constant time, thanks to the hashmap.
+Rather than checking all selectors, we can short-circuit to only those selectors that could possibly match

 ---